rackerlabs/technical-blog/_posts/2016-09-02-Sitecore-Perf-Boost-Addon.md

 <!-- more -->

-The script that creates the table structure and stored procedures to make use of TempDB is located in the extracted Sitecore zip file path **Sitecore 8.1 rev. xxxxxx\Databases\Scripts\**  The file is called **Sessions db performance boost.sql** This post will not go over what this file does, but I will point out that it creates a stored procedure in the Master db that creates the table and index structure in the TempDB, but not the permissions to actually access it.
-What we can do is create a script using T-SQL that will reinitialize the table and index structure and re-create the user with correct permissions.
+The script that creates the table structure and stored procedures to make use of TempDB is located in the extracted Sitecore zip file path **Sitecore 8.1 rev. xxxxxx\Databases\Scripts\**  The file **Sessions db performance boost.sql** This post will not go over what this file does.
+However, let me point out that it creates a stored procedure in the Master db that creates the table and index structure in the TempDB, but it does not set the permissions to actually access it.
+We can create a script using T-SQL that will reinitialize the table and index structure and re-create the user with correct permissions.
 This assumes that you ran **Sessions db performance boost.sql** already.

 ```sh